kartonfarkas/api_docs/source/suite/exports/export_list_data.rst

 =======================

 If data is exported into a CSV file and distribution_method is set to local, the file is stored in our server and it can be queried also through the API.
-This function is available for all :doc:`../../suite/exports`.
+This function is available for all :doc:`index`.

 Endpoint
 --------